Valentin Slavikovski: Career highlights

 Valentin Slavikovski is well known for his victories throughout the World Association of Kickboxing Organizations (WAKO).
 Thousands of men and women, from over twenty countries come together to compete for the organization each year.
 In 2010, Slavikovski took 2nd place at the XVI World Cup for Kickboxing.
 From 2011 to 2013, Slavikovski took 1st at each of the annual World Cup competitions, in the same sport.

-Valentin Slavikovski's victory in the international tournament in Muay Thai and classic boxing at the Sports Palace in Minsk, Belarus, proved himself to be a bright and promising fighter.
+Valentin Slavikovski's victory in the international tournament in Muay Thai and classic boxing at the Sports Palace in Minsk, Belarus, proved himself to be a promising fighter.
 The tournament brought crowds of professional fighters, fans and entertainment professionals and in particular to the fight between Slavikovski, and Ukrainian Thai boxing champion, Roman Cricklya.

 On April 14, 2012, the fights for the qualifying round of the international tournament, Fight Code for TNA Muay Thai, took place at the Sports Palace in Minsk, Belarus.
 The event was broadcast in 49 countries around the world.
 The award-winning professional fighter Oleg Priymachev, of Ukraine, fought against Slavikovski.
 Slavikovski won against his opponent and gained media attention.

 The international tournament of kickboxing also known as Night of Muay Thai (February 22, 2013), was hosted in the Soviet Wings Sport Palace in Moscow, Russia.
 Slavikovski fought against multiple world championship holder in Thai boxing, Dmitry Bezus, of Ukraine.
 The judges awarded the win to Slavikovski.

 Slavikovski's fought during the Fights on TNA rules for TATNEFT Cup in 2014.
 Sportsmen from continents such as Europe, Asia, South America, and Africa were invited to the world championship, however, only titled sportsmen, such as Slavikovski, were allowed to participate.
 Slavikovski went up against Mohamed Boubkari.
 In the fight, Slavikovski ultimately won the match.

 The semi-finals for the Fights on TNA were held in Kazan, Russia, where the second phase of the quarterfinal matches took place.
 Stefan Andjelkovic, who had already won several titles in kickboxing, was to fight against Slavikovski.
 By the end of the fourth round and by a unanimous decision, Slavikovski was announced as the winner.

 In 2015 in Grozny, Chechen Republic, the Coliseum Arena hosted a large-scale professional kickboxing tournament called Absolute Championship Berkut-17(ACB-KB17).
 The capital of the Chechen Republic saw 14 fights in professional kickboxing, in which fighters from Russia, Serbia, Croatia, Netherlands, Morocco, South Korea, and the United States participated.
 During the tenth fight, Slavikovski defeated Kirill Kornilov of Russia and earned his place in the semi-finals.

 The Grand Prix Absolute Championship Berkut was held in Anapa, Russia in September 2015.
 Slavikovski won again by defeating Stefan Andjelkovic a second time.